issalig/misc/cpcz80adventures.md

 ## ROMs

+And after doing our first RSX it is time to go for ROMs.
+In particular we will explore Foreground Roms that contain one or more programs.
+The on-board BASIC is the default foreground program.

+The structuture is similar to an RSX but we will need an initalization routine.
+Upper ROM are located at C000

+The first four bytes will be the following:
+- ROM type: 0 for foreground, 1 for background, 2 for extension (onboard ROM is type &80)
+- ROM Mark number
+- ROM Version number
+- ROM Modification level

+Then there will be a jumplock (sequence of JP instructions) beginning with the entry to the initialisation routine and then jumps that match the external command words.
+The last byte of these words will have the bit 7 set to 1 (value+&80).

+- Address of command name table (2bytes)
+- Jumpblock entry 0
+- Jumpblock entry 1
+- ...
+- Name of command for entry 0
+- Name of command for entry 1
+- ...
+- 0 to specify end of name table

+BLAH BLAH

 The  format  of  the  table  is  exactly  the  same  as  for  a  background  ROM  (see  section  10.2).
 The  only  difference  is  in  the  interpretation  of  the  table - the first entry in the jumpblock  is  not  called  automatically  by  the  Kernel  and  thus  need  not  be  the  RSX's  initialization routine.